FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: What Happens Without Magnetic Fields?

 Some gas still ``leaks'' through owing to non-equilibrium motions and vertical inflows joining onto the inner disk.
 This means the inflow rate is highly intermittent/bursty, dominated by occasional clumps that make it through the inner region.
 The vertical inflows contribute little in a time-averaged sense and would likely be ejected if we included some form of jets and/or harder radiation emitted by the unresolved disk interior to $<80\,$au, since they are primarily polar.
-Notably, if we evolved the disk longer, this net decretion, coupled to the larger SFR compared to gas inflow rate, would obviously lead to even further depletion of the inner gas and therefore further suppression of the time-averaged gas accretion rate.
+Notably, if we evolved the disk longer, this net decretion, coupled to the larger SFR compared to gas inflow rate, would lead to even further depletion of the inner gas and therefore further suppression of the time-averaged gas accretion rate.
 Indeed, if we monitor the gas mass inside of $\lesssim 100\,$au, we see that after it initially rises in an inflow event, over the time period of the last $\sim 600\,\Omega_{\rm inner}^{-1}$ at $R \sim 80\,$au (just $\sim 20\,$yr) it drops precipitously by a factor of $\sim 3$ (then it increases slightly as the ring of gas that builds up goes unstable and a clump falls back in towards the central $<100\,$au).
 In contrast, we showed these properties were stable in our full-physics simulations (with MHD) for timescales at least $\gtrsim 10^{5}\,\Omega_{\rm inner}^{-1}$ ($\sim 10^{4}\,$yr, the duration of our default simulation at highest resolution).
 So again {\em without} magnetic fields, we see orders-of-magnitude lower accretion rates, and it appears difficult to sustain near-Eddington (let alone significantly super-Eddington) inflows into and through the disk.

-As discussed in \paperone, of course it is possible that on much longer ($\gtrsim$\,Myr) the runaway star formation seen here could produce non-linearly different conditions that eventually lead to efficient accretion.
+Of course it is possible that on much longer timescales ($\gtrsim$\,Myr) the runaway star formation seen here could produce non-linearly different conditions that eventually lead to efficient accretion.
 But this does not change our generic conclusion that for a given set of initial/boundary conditions, magnetic fields play a critical role on these scales.